noaione/nao-manga-rls/README.md

   -t, --title TEXT                The title of the series  [required] -y, --year INTEGER              The year of the series release -pub, --publisher TEXT          The publisher of the series  [required] -c, --credit TEXT               The ripper credit for this series  [default:
                                   nao]
   -e, --email TEXT                The ripper email for this series  [default:
-                                  noaione@protonmail.com]
+                                  noaione@protonmail.ch]
+  -r, --revision INTEGER RANGE    The revision of the release, if the number 1
-  -hq, --is-high-quality          Whether this is a high quality release --tag / --no-tag                Do exif metadata tagging on the files.
+                                  provided it will not put in the filename [default: 1; x>=1] -hq, --is-high-quality          Whether this is a high quality release --tag / --no-tag                Do exif metadata tagging on the files.
                                   [default: tag]